maxtkc/mvths-wiki/docs/104-github.rst

    #.
 Description: A description is optional
    #.
 Local path: You can select a local path or leave the default.
 This is where the respository will be stored on your local computer.
    #.
 README: Make sure to select this check box.
+   #.
+You can ignore the remaining items and just click Create repository.

 #. tewo